mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

       );
     }

-Inside of the Commerce Price module, there is the `commerce_price_component_types()` function that polls all active modules for this hook to create the array of available components.
+Inside of the Commerce Price module, the `commerce_price_component_types()` function that polls all active modules for this hook to create the array of available components.
 The compiled array of components is then stored in Drupal's static cache.

 As you noticed in our example we did not define a display title.
-In our case "Shipping Discount" works well as a administrative title and display title.
+In our case "Shipping Discount" works well as an administrative title and display title.
 Commerce Price does post processing on the array to ensure that each component is normalized.

     // Add default values to the component type definitions.